Bates becomes 1st sophomore to win Gatorade prep hoops award

-Emoni Bates of Michigan was named Gatorade’s national player of the year in high school basketball on Tuesday, becoming the first sophomore to win the award.
+Bates was named Gatorade’s national player of the year in high school basketball, becoming the first sophomore to win the award, and was informed during a FaceTime call with Boston Celtics forward Jayson Tatum.

+“I was shocked and real surprised,” Bates said later in a phone interview with The Associated Press.
+“It means a lot to me, especially to be the youngest to win this award.”

 Bates beat out Evan Mobley of California and Cade Cunningham of Texas, the top-ranked seniors in the country.
+The 6-foot-11 Mobley has signed to play at Southern California next season and the 6-6 Cunningham is headed for Oklahoma State.

+“I called Emoni this morning, congratulated him on winning and it looked like he just woke up,” Tatum recalled.
+“When I told him, his mouth dropped.”

 Bates could potentially be selected with the No. 1 pick in the 2022 NBA draft.